 - Enable the Google Kubernetes Engine API.
 Enable Google Kubernetes Engine API

-- If you want to use the Google Cloud CLI for this task, install and then initialize the gcloud CLI.
+- If you want to use the Google Cloud CLI for this task,

-- Plan your time-sharing GPU capacity based on the resource needs of the workloads and the capacity of the underlying GPU.
+- Plan your GPU capacity based on the resource needs of the workloads and the capacity of the underlying GPU.

-- Install NVIDIA GPU device drivers.
+- Install NVIDIA GPU device drivers (if required).

 - Verify the GPU resources available on your nodes.

-Enable time-sharing GPUs on a GKE cluster
+Enable GPU time-sharing on a GKE Standard cluster

 gcloud container clusters create CLUSTER_NAME \